 We used a lot of shaving cream so we could scrape off the top and make more prints after I was done taking pictures, but you only need enough to cover the bottom.

-Once you’re done spreading out the shaving cream, grab your food colouring or liquid watercolours and sprinkle dots of colour on top.
+Once you’re done spreading out the shaving cream, grab your food coloring or liquid watercolors and sprinkle dots of color on top.
 We decided to use blue, green and purple.

-Tip: I wouldn’t recommend using more than three or four colours because they tend to get all muddy if you use too many.
-For best results, I also recommend using colours that are complementary to one another.
+Tip: I wouldn’t recommend using more than three or four colors because they tend to get all muddy if you use too many.
+For best results, I also recommend using colors that are complementary to one another.

 6. Press & Scrape Template